VdszHun/VdszHun/README.md

 I had a few classes about **Debian Linux**, but my knowledge of that is nowhere near as of Ubuntu Linux.
 Programs I use for studying: Visual Studio 2022, Visual Studio Code, XAMPP, Cisco Packet Tracer and Virtual Box.

-***Currently I only use GitHub to just report bugs and share ideas on a Minecraft server, while also coding my own Discord bot, which uses Discord.js.***
+***Currently I don't use GitHub much, I hope it changes in the future though.
+What I mainly used the site for in the past was to report bugs and share ideas for a now shut down Minecraft community server, as well coded my Discord bot mentioned above.***

 **My future goals and accomplishments:**
 - [x] Basic level English Graduation (July 5, 2022 with 90% score ^^)